Learn more about the Master of Public Health in Health Policy and Management.

 Non-Matriculated Student Policy: Non-matriculated students are required to speak with an advisor before registering for classes and to obtain the permission of the professor, whether the coursework is taken in the on-campus or online format.
 If accepted to the program, a maximum of three courses (9 credits) may be applied toward the degree program.
 Exceptions to this policy relate to formal certificate programs.

 The College of Public Health and the Department of Health Services Administration and Policy offer a limited number of tuition scholarships to highly qualified applicants.
-Available scholarships are listed at https://cph.temple.edu/admissions/scholarships.
+Other available scholarships are listed at https://cph.temple.edu/admissions/scholarships.
 Students may also be eligible for financial support through the Office of Student Financial Services.

 Admission Requirements and Deadlines